getodk/docs/odkx-src/xlsx-converter-reference.rst

 Custom columns can be used within a workbook that are used to store functions, formulas, and path names.
 The **column_types** worksheet can be used to specify these custom columns.

-.. list-table:: prompt_types Worksheet Columns
+.. list-table:: column_types Worksheet Columns
   :header-rows: 1
+  :name: column-types-worksheet-columns

   * - Column
     - | Description